-This bag is a great introduction to tapestry crochet as it is worked in just 2 colors and has just a small section of tapestry crochet.
+This bag is a great introduction to tapestry colorwork crochet as it is worked in only 2 different colors of yarn and has just a small section of tapestry crochet.
+You will be working this bag in the round which will also help with carrying yarn colors by keeping your non-working yarn to the wrong side of the work or inside your bag.

 And this guide will help you learn and master this fantastic technique.

 What is Tapestry Crochet?
 Tapestry crochet is the art of working with multiple colors to create graphic designs.
 Typically you will see most tapestry crochet in simple single crochet stitches.
-However, it can also be worked in the slip stitch, half double or double crochet stitches as well.
+However, it can also be worked in basic common stitches – slip stitch, half double or double crochet stitches as well.
 The yarn colors you are not currently “working” with are carried along your work and picked up or dropped as indicated in the graph.

 This technique can seem intimidating to the beginner but with these tips and tricks it is actually very simple!